JubinSaniei/filesystem/README.md

 ### Database Operations

-- `POST /database_query` - Execute SQL queries on the metadata database
+- `POST /database_query` - Execute SQL queries on the metadata database (SELECT only)
 - `POST /index_directory` - Index a directory in the metadata database

 ### File Watcher Operations

-- `GET /watcher_status` - Get the current status of the file watcher
+- `GET /metadata/status` - Get the current status of the file watcher
-- `POST /watch_directory` - Start watching a directory for changes
+- `POST /metadata/watch` - Start watching a directory for changes
-- `POST /unwatch_directory` - Stop watching a directory
+- `POST /metadata/unwatch` - Stop watching a directory
-- `POST /scan_watched_directories` - Trigger an immediate scan of watched directories
+- `POST /metadata/scan` - Trigger an immediate scan of watched directories

+The file watcher doesn't watch any directories by default - you must explicitly add directories to watch using the `/metadata/watch` endpoint.
+Once a directory is being watched, the system will automatically:

+1. Detect new, modified, and deleted files
+2. Update the metadata database accordingly
+3. Scan the watched directories periodically (every 5 minutes by default)
+4. Process changes in batches to minimize system resource usage

+For detailed examples of file watcher API usage, see the [API Reference](src/docs/API_REFERENCE.md#file-watcher-operations) documentation.

 ## Configuration